 Made In has smart construction on its side.
 Instead of just one material, its pans are made of stainless steel with alternating layers of aluminum in the middle.
 Lined stainless steel is less likely to warp, plus the non-reactive stainless steel exterior prevents against metallic-tasting food.
 The thicker, 5-ply construction also makes for more even and consistent heat, helping you cook better.

 Wait, there’s more.
-Made In’s non stick cookware features a chemical-free coating so you don’t have to worry about breathing in toxins.
-The pots and pans also have heat-resistant handles, are dishwasher- and oven-safe, and come with a lifetime warranty in case you're worried about making the investment.
+Made In’s non stick cookware is the slickest in the game, lasting far longer than that of our competitors.
+The pots and pans also have heat-resistant handles, are dishwasher and oven-safe, and come with a lifetime warranty in case you're worried about making the investment.

 Buy one of Made In’s kits or create your own set and get just what you need.
 Whichever you choose, you’ll be well on your way to the adult kitchen of your dreams.